New – Request for Comments on Draft Water Quality Best Management Practices for Chlorothalonil

 Detection in Minnesota Waters

 The Minnesota Department of Agriculture (MDA) monitors groundwater and surface water throughout Minnesota for over 180 pesticide-related chemicals.
-Since the MDA began monitoring for chlorothalonil in 2001, it has only been detected a few times in groundwater and surface water, and all detections have been well below the Minnesota Department of Health (MDH) health-based guidance value (health risk limit: 1 µg/L).4
+Since the MDA began monitoring for chlorothalonil in 2001, detections have been limited, with less than 5 detections in either groundwater or surface water.

 Chlorothalonil and Non-target Organisms